BarakamHarshitha/Javabuild/README.md

 Application Configuration
 Port: The application runs on port 8080 by default.
 You can configure this by modifying the Dockerfile or the application’s configuration files.
 Common Issues and Troubleshooting
 Container Exits Immediately: Ensure that your Java application is designed to run indefinitely.
-If it’s a web server or long-running process, verify that it’s configured correctly.
+If it’s a web server or a long-running process, verify that it’s configured correctly.
 Network Issues: If you cannot access the application, check firewall settings and ensure that the port is correctly mapped and open.
 Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
 Ensure that your changes include appropriate tests and documentation.